internetarchive/dweb-gateway/Extending.md

 * Add required / optional methods
     * new(cls, namespace, *args, **kwargs) - which is passed everything from the HTTPS request except the outputtype

+### Add the following methods

+__init__(cls, namespace, *args, **kwargs)
+* Create and initialize an object, often the superclass's method is used and work done in "new"

+@property mimetype
+* The mimetype string for the content

+@classmethod new(cls, namespace, *args, **kwargs)
+* Create a new object, initialize from args & kwargs, often does a metadata fetch etc.

+retrieve(verbose)
+* returns: "content" of an object, typically a binary such as a PDF

+content(verbose)
+* returns: "content" encapsulated for return to server
+* default: encapsulates retrieve() with mimetype